Dickinson Texas Attic Bat Removal From Attics By The Critter Squad

 Bat Trapping and Removal Companies in Dickinson

-The exact species of bat is very important in performing the exclusion properly, because of different sizes, behaviors, and most of all birthing seasons.
+It's not easy to get right, but it's vital to get it perfect.
 Trapping and removal of a bat in Texas can be tricky and should never be attempted if the bat was found in a room where people were sleeping.
-Our inspection costs reflect time, travel, and preparation of the exclusion program details.
+This is not true.
 While at your property, Dickinson bat control will identify the entry points bats are using to access your home and make recommendations to exclude them permanently.
-It may be wise to arrange for an inspection in the spring.
+Can I just use some sort of repellent product to get bats out of the attic?
+Like a powder or spray?
+What about a natural home remedy?
+Will a bright light or noises work?
+How about those high-pitch sound machines?
 Nuisance bats suspected of having rabies should always be left for professionals to remove.

 HOW DO I GET RID OF BATS FROM AN ATTIC?
 Bat removal is not a simple task.
-If you hear this peeping and see bats it’s good to pay attention to where they go.
+Cover your skin with heavy clothing, wear protective goggles, and make sure that you wear a surgical mask over your nose and mouth.
 There is no effective bat repellent for example that can do the job easily.
 The proper way to get rid of them is to exclude the colony – seal off 100% of possible secondary entry points on the home and remove all of the bats from the building safely.
-If you are careful everything will be fine.
+TIME OF YEAR: If the attic is warm enough, year round.
 It is often very challenging, and it must be done just the right way.
 An amateur attempt, by someone with no experience, or worse, a pest control company that uses bat poison, could result in disaster – dead, rotting bats, and bats swarming throughout the walls and the home.
-They will however come back year after year to roost and raise their young.
+We spend an evening watching all sides of the structure to locate the primary exit points.

 Humane Attic Bat Removal in Dickinson Galveston, County TX